-The reward of friendship is
+The reward of friendship is itself.

-itself.
-The person who hopes
+The person who hopes for anything

-for anything else does not
+else does not understand what

 true friendship is.